matrix-org/matrix-spec-proposals/proposals/2644-matrix.to-v2.md

 * A new, optional `client` parameter allows clients to indicate which client shared the URI
-* A new, optional `federated` parameter allows indicating whether a room exists on a federating server (assumed to be the default), or if the client must connect via the server identified by the room ID or event ID (when set to `false`)
+* A new, optional `federated` parameter allows indicating whether a room exists on a federating server (assumed to be the default), or if it's only reachable through/at a certain server
 * A new, optional `sharer` parameter allows indicating the MXID of the account which created the link, in case that is meaningful to include